-New Bern, North Carolina Flood Zones
+New Bern, NC Flood Zone Lookup

 New Bern sits at the confluence of the Neuse and Trent rivers, with roughly 40% of the city in SFHA zones.
 This dual-river threat floods the city every 3 to 5 years on average, with Hurricanes Florence and Dorian causing particularly severe damage.